ledgerleapllc/cleareststake-frontend/README.md

 cd cleareststake-frontend
 ```

-You will need to add the following code to your server configuration under the VHOST path.
+You will need to add the following code to your server configuration under the VHOST path under the Directory tag.

 ```
 RewriteEngine On